-Customers are using multichannel marketing more than ever to better engage with businesses.
-Marketers can use this new trend to navigate an increasingly complex landscape and deliver great experiences that reflect the lives of customers.
+Brands are using multichannel marketing more than ever to better engage with consumers.
+In a time where customer acquisition continues to be a valuable metric for success, marketers use this approach to navigate a complex digital landscape to deliver great experiences that reflect the lives of customers.

 What is Multichannel Marketing?